yqrashawn/conflux-portal-docs/docs/en/portal/Examples/Low_Level_CFX_Transfer.md

 custom_edit_url: https://github.com/Conflux-Chain/conflux-portal-docs/edit/master/docs/en/portal/Quick_Start/Low_Level_CFX_Transfer.md
 ---
 Do you prefer to just copy and paste some working code?
-Here is a simple but complete working Conflux Portal tipping application.
+Here is a simple but complete working ConfluxPortal tipping application.

 Below the code snippet, we'll include some links to some related valuable resources.